luii/node-ife/README.md

 #### .up(options) ####

-Brings up the specified address on the interface "eth0".
+Brings up the specified address on the interface.

 **For IPV4:**